flybywiresim/aircraft/README.md

 **Q: What are the liveries available?**

-A: This project modifies the default A320 Neo from Asobo, therefore all liveries is compatible.
+A: This project modifies the default A320 Neo from Asobo, therefore all liveries should be compatible.

 **Q: When will it be released?**

 A: The project is an ongoing rolling release.
-You can download the latest stable version from released or the latest Developer version from the Master branch!
-(Developer version is classed as unstable and not advised)
+See [Downloads](#Downloads).

 **Q: When is the next update?**